jmaquarrie/whispe-transcript/README.md

   Vercel project environment variables.
 - The client will also send an API key from the **API Key** field if one is entered, which allows per-request keys without redeploying.
+- The serverless upload parser accepts files up to **50 MB**; larger uploads will be rejected before the transcription begins.

 ## Usage